go-sql-driver/mysql/README.md

 username:password@protocol(address)/dbname?param=value
 ```

-Except of the databasename, all values are optional.
+Except for the databasename, all values are optional.
 So the minimal DSN is:
 ```
 /dbname
 ```